 Catalkoy has always been a popular location to live ever since St Epictetus came here in the 12th century.
 Very popular with ex-patriots as well as local’s this clean village offers a good selection of restaurants and bars, as well as many shops and supermarkets along the main coastal road.

 The author’s “Bitter Lemons of Cyprus” chronicles his time in Cyprus and his adventures buying a home in Bellapais, close to the famous Bellapais Abbey.
-Whilst the abbey is certainly a ‘must see’ for visitors to Bellapais, there is much more here, including ancient crusader paths that criss-cross the mountain – not to mention an excellent selection of restaurants, bars and tavernas!
+Whilst the abbey is certainly a ‘must see’ for visitors to Bellapais, there is much more here, including ancient crusader paths that criss-cross the mountain – not to mention an excellent selection of restaurants, bars, and taverns.

-The village itself in small, yet has everything you require, and is a true example of a real traditional Turkish Cypriot village.
+The village itself is small, yet has everything you require and is a true example of a real traditional Turkish Cypriot village.
 Close by is Kucuk Erenköy which is the site for the new Port Cyprium Marina Project – due for completion in 2011.

-Spectacular unspoilt landscapes where turtles lay their eggs and donkey’s roam wild.
+Spectacular unspoiled landscapes where turtles lay their eggs and donkey’s roam wild.
 In the East, in the district of Iskele, the finger of the Karpaz Panhandle points to Syria.
-This is both a remote and astoundingly beautiful landscape with deserted beaches and ancient villages with once-grand basilicas, tombs and ruins which bear testament to the area’s glorious past.
+This is both a remote and astoundingly beautiful landscape with deserted beaches and ancient villages with once-grand basilicas, tombs, and ruins which bear testament to the area’s glorious past.

-The Karpaz Panhandle extends from north of Gazimağusa to the northern-most tip of Cyprus.
-Covering a substantial part of the island and stretching to 80 kilometers in length and up to 20 kilometers in width, the Karpaz is one of North Cyprus’ most spectacular landscapes and still untouched by mass tourism as it is a protected Nature Reserve.
+Karpaz Panhandle extends from north of Gazimağusa to the northern-most tip of Cyprus.
+Covering a substantial part of the island and stretching to 80 kilometres in length and up to 20 kilometres in width, the Karpaz is one of North Cyprus’ most spectacular landscapes and still untouched by mass tourism as it is a protected Nature Reserve.